 The writing center is an amazing place for students to learn about letters and sounds in a purposeful and meaningful way.
 My students are always interested in how to write the words MOM and DAD (grandma and grandpa too).
-A student may be making a card for their mom and want to write the word mom on the outside or the envelope.
-When their mom sees the letter their child made for them with the word mom on it, it will melt her heart and the child will know what they wrote was important!
+A student may be making a card for their mom and want to write the word mom on the outside of the envelope.
+When a mom sees the letter his or her child made for her with the word mom on it, it melts her heart and the child will know what he or she wrote was important!

-To support students with this, I put a pocket chart by writing table.
+To support students with this, I put a pocket chart by the writing table.
 I can put word cards in the chart for students to use as a reference in their writing.
-I know what you are thinking, preschoolers writing…no way right.
-YES they are writing in their own preschool way!
-Scribbling and writing random letters in the first stage in writing!
+I know what you are thinking, Preschoolers writing…no way right?!
+YES they are writing in their own Preschool way!
+Scribbling and writing random letters is the first stage in writing!
 Even if a child takes out the word card and just scribbles, it is meaningful to them and it should be just as meaningful to us too!

-Spice up your writing center!
-Make your writing center a place where students LOVE to go with fun writing tools and writing supplies!
+Spice up your Writing center!
+Make your Writing center a place where students LOVE to go to with fun writing tools and writing supplies!
 I just love my black pocket chart to showcase themed word cards.